 Open Learning Leads to Open Opportunities

 The Master of Science in Finance, which is offered by the Department of Finance and Insurance (F&I), is designed to help students become finance professionals through cutting-edge learning and curriculum design.
-“Our programme is friendly, open to students from all academic backgrounds and cultures, as long as they have a genuine interest in finance, and have demonstrated their potential and determination to complete the programme,” says Professor Joseph Cheng, the Master of Science in Finance Programme Director.
+“Our programme is friendly, open to students from all academic backgrounds and cultures, as long as they have a genuine interest in finance, and have demonstrated their potential and determination to complete the programme,” says Professor Joseph Cheng, the former Master of Science in Finance Programme Director.
 “Students without a finance background can enroll in intensive pre-entry courses which are very comprehensive.
 We strive to provide individual care for our students through tutoring and relationship building.
 It is our goal to help our students succeed in their chosen profession, as well as in their personal life,” says Cheng.